eForms Logo

 New York Non-Solicitation Agreement

-A New York non-solicitation agreement is a contract that makes rules regarding the solicitation of a company’s clients and employees.
-It usually exists between an employer and employee, or the buyer and seller of a business.
-The intent is to protect the business interests of the company from direct competitors.
-They can be included in employment and severance agreements or can be a stand-alone contract that may also include non-compete and non-disclosure clauses.
+A New York non-solicitation agreement is a contract that limits the solicitation of a company's clients and employees to protect its business interests from competitors.
+Non-solicitation agreements can be included in employment and severance agreements or can be a stand-alone contract that may also include non-compete and non-disclosure clauses.

 Is It Legally Enforceable in New York?